 PROS: Natal-appearing penis, erotic sensation, unassisted erections, easily concealed scars, shorter operative time, shorter recovery time.

 CONS: Small sized penis, good hormonally induced clitoral growth required, typically does not produce a bulge, depending on surgical technique scrotum can have bifid appearance until further revision, urethroplasty may not enable standing to void.

 RISKS: Fistula (hole) or stricture (blockage) with urethroplasty, migration and/or extrusion of testicular implants.
-(There are fewer risks associated with the Simple Meta procedure since urethroplasty and scrotoplasty are not performed.)
+(There are fewer risks associated with the Simple Meta procedure since urethroplasty is not performed.)

 Requirements for Metoidioplasty

 - Pre-operative psychological counseling and two letters of support